startupstorm/git-tutorial/README.md

 ![Your PR shown here](https://i.imgur.com/qb048Tn.png)

 That's it!
 You just did the whole flow of doing open source :tada:
-Let one of the organizers know that you did this step, and we'll merge you PR right away.
+Let one of the organizers know that you did this step, and we'll merge your PR right away.

 ### Step 5.
-PULLING + ADDING
+PULLING & ADDING

 Let's return to the master branch for a second